pip-services/pip-services-docs/content/en/dart/rabbitmq/_index.md

 no_list: true
 weight: 500
 description: >
-    RabbitMQ specific components for Dart

-    This library is a part of [Pip.Services](https://www.pipservices.org/) project.
     The RabbitMQ module contains a set of components for working with the message queue in RabbitMQ through the AMQP protocol.
 ---